jnthnch/clean-room/README.md

 * download this repo onto your computer
 * cd into folder from your terminal
-* to run program, in your terminal, run `node room.js` from the root directory
+* to run program, in your terminal, type `node room.js` and hit enter from the root directory
 * to change inputs, edit the `input.txt` file